GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 ## Large Language Model Optimization: Memory, Compute, and Inference Techniques

 Here is a collection of my personal notes from preparing for interviews at several leading AI labs and revisiting the core ideas behind efficient large-scale model training.
 Along the way, I compiled these notes, part interview preparation, part personal revision, and thought they might be worth sharing.
-They are not meant to be exhaustive or perfectly structured, but rather a reflection of the concepts and techniques that I found most useful and that came up repeatedly in discussions.
+They are not meant to be exhaustive or perfectly structured, but rather a reflection of the concepts and techniques that are core to large-scale model development and that came up repeatedly in discussions.
 I hope they are helpful to anyone going through a similar preparation journey.

 Training and deploying large language models efficiently is one of the most critical challenges in modern AI.
 As models grow to billions of parameters, traditional approaches quickly become infeasible.
-In this post, I'll share the optimization techniques that proved most valuable during my interview preparation and actual technical discussions.
+In this post, I've compiled the optimization techniques I studied as part of my preparation journey during my interview preparation and also came up multiple times during the actual technical discussions.

+Also, this is not meant to cover all techniques in detail but mostly covers the breadth of topics that are be core and are most common practices when building or deploying models at a large scale.

 ---